juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 Ensure that your JuiceFS kubectl plugin version is v0.3.0 or later.

-1. Update the image version for Mount Pod in CSI ConfigMap configuration using kubectl.
+1. Update the image version for the Mount Pod in CSI ConfigMap configuration using kubectl.

     ```yaml
     apiVersion: v1